Effects of resource competition on evolution and adaptive radiation

-Fig. \ref{fig_dend_spec} shows the phylogeny tree of the species in the end of the simulation.
-The figure additionally provides the information about the gaining effectivenesses and abundances of the species.
+Here, the model is tested in complex conditions leading to a significantly richer behavior of the community.
+First, we consider an ecosystem with many resources ($N=5$), whose influx is constant in time.
+This condition should lead to specialization in one of the resources and an early divergence of species.
+The influx of the resources is $R_1=...=R_5=0.4$, providing a carrying capacity equal to 2.0.
+Simulation starts with a single species having a harvesting effectiveness of $\sigma_{1j}=0.05$ for $j=1,2,3,4,5$.
+The duration of the simulation was $100000$ steps.

-Globally the ecosystem consists of ''big'' 5 species (similarly colored branches in Fig. \ref{fig_dend_spec}), each of which is divided into several more or less successful subspecies.
-This picture lies in agreement typical behavior of such ecological systems, where the number of consumers can not overcome the number of available resources.
-Despite, the exceptions due to specific complexity can occur in such situation \cite{PhysRevLett.118.028103}, we judge that equivalent number of ''big'' species and of available resources lies in agreement with competitive exclusion principle and no empty niche principle.
+Fig.~\ref{fig_dend_spec} shows a phylogeny tree of the species at the end of the simulation and the time dynamics of harvesting effectiveness for the present model and for the Tikhonov model.
+Tree leaves provide information about the harvesting effectiveness and abundance of the species.

-The divergence and specialization occurred very fast in this situation.
-According to the molecular clock the common ancestor leaved in the beginning of the simulation (7 common 1 in the genomes among all species in the end), which corresponds to 7000 steps from the beginning.
-Meanwhile within the e.g. ''red'' branch in Fig. \ref{fig_dend_spec} the divergence occurred only 2000 steps ago.
+In the end of the simulation, the ecosystem consists of 5 groups of species (branches with similarly colored leaves in Fig.~\ref{fig_dend_spec}).
+Each of them contains several more or less successful species.
+The total abundance is close to the total resource influx, which means that the maximum possible adaptation was reached.
+This picture lies in agreement with the typical behavior of such ecological systems, where the number of consumers cannot overcome the number of available resources.
+Despite the fact that exceptions due to a specific complexity can occur in such situations~\cite{PhysRevLett.118.028103}, we judge that the equivalent number of large groups of species similar in specialization and the available resources lies in agreement with the competitive exclusion principle and no empty niche principle.

-Importantly, when the resource distribution from \cite{PhysRevLett.118.048103} is used, no specialization takes place during the actual simulation time.
-Thus, forcing the specialization is an important feature of present resource competition model.
+The divergence and specialization occurred very rapidly in this situation.
+According to the molecular clock technique, the last common ancestor existed at approximately the 3000$^{\rm th}$ step from the beginning (97000 steps previous).
+Meanwhile, within the group of close species specialized for the same resource, e.g., within the orange branch of the tree in Fig.~\ref{fig_dend_spec}a, divergence occurred 800 steps prior.
+Importantly, when the resource distribution from~\cite{PhysRevLett.118.048103} is used, the harvesting effectiveness demonstrates irregular patterns, and no specialization takes place during the simulation time.
+Thus, making specialization more favorable is an essential property of the developed resource competition model.